Mahler type theorem and non-collapsed limits of sub-Riemannian compact Heisenberg manifolds: Preliminaries from sub-Riemannian Lie group

-For $x,y\in M$, define the distance function by
+For $x,y\in G$, define the distance function by

-In general not every pair of points in $M$ is joined by an admissible path.
-This implies that the value of the function $d$ may be the infinity.
-The following \textit{bracket generating} condition ensures that any two points are joined by an admissible path.
+In general not every pair of points in $G$ is joined by an admissible path.
+This implies that the value of the function $dist$ may be the infinity.
+The following \textit{bracket generating} condition ensures that any two points are joined by an admissible path. \begin{definition}[Bracket generating distribution] For a sub-Riemannian Lie group $(G,\mv,\langle\cdot,\cdot\rangle)$ and an integer $i\in\N$, let $\mv^i$ be the subspace in $\g$ inductively defined by